marcossevilla/that-movie-app/README.md

-# that_movie_app
+# That Movie App

-A new Flutter project.
+A fresh Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
+It consumes [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

 A few resources to get you started if this is your first Flutter project: